DaveMielke/NBP/b2g/ui/b2g-ui-guide.rst

 The best way to navigate the screen is to use the Forward and Backward keys because they move sequentially through the screen elements without missing any of them.
 The Forward key stops at the end of the screen, and the Backward key stops at the beginning of the screen.
-While these keys, when used on their own, perform more refined navigation within certain contexts (see below), combining them with the Space key can always be used to force this basic functionality.
+While these (Forward and Backward) keys, when used on their own, perform more refined navigation within certain contexts (see below), combining them with the Space key can always be used to force an immediate, direct move to the start of the next or previous screen element.

 If the text of a screen element is longer than the braille display and/or has more than one line then the Forward key pans to the right,